How Meeting Briefing Generator Delivers Pre-Call Intel

 Getting Started

 - Step 1: Import workflow and configure credentials.
-Import the n8n workflow JSON and configure your HubSpot, Perplexity, Anthropic, and Notion API credentials.
+Import the n8n workflow JSON and configure your HubSpot, Anthropic, and Notion API credentials.

 - Step 2: Set up Notion briefing template.
 Create a Notion database using the included template configuration guide.
 Connect the Notion integration to your workspace.